microsoft/AzureTRE/processor_function/README.md

-# Processor function
+# Resource Processor Function

 <!-- markdownlint-disable-next-line MD013 -->
-The processor function (sometimes referred to as resource or deployment processor) uses [Azure Container Instances (ACI)](https://docs.microsoft.com/en-us/azure/container-instances/) together with the [CNAB container image](../CNAB_container/Dockerfile), based on [Azure CNAB Driver](https://github.com/deislabs/cnab-azure-driver), to execute workspace and workspace service deployments.
+Resource Processor Function (sometimes referred to as the deployment processor) uses [Azure Container Instances (ACI)](https://docs.microsoft.com/en-us/azure/container-instances/) together with the [CNAB container image](../CNAB_container/Dockerfile), based on [Azure CNAB Driver](https://github.com/deislabs/cnab-azure-driver), to execute workspace and workspace service deployments.
 The workspace and workspace service packages are implemented as [Porter](https://porter.sh/) bundles.

 <!-- markdownlint-disable-next-line MD013 -->
-The processor function waits for Service Bus messages, sent my the [the management API](../management_api_app/README.md), in the resource request queue containing the bundle details and the action to execute, prepares the environment for the execution in the ACI and follows through the deployment process.
-The deployment status is reported back to the management API using Service Bus messages but with in a deployment status update queue.
+The processor function waits for Service Bus messages, sent by [Management API](../management_api_app/README.md), in the resource request queue containing the bundle details and the action to execute, prepares the environment for the execution in the ACI and follows through the deployment process.
+The deployment status is reported back to Management API using Service Bus messages but with in a deployment status update queue.

 ## Prerequisites